edisonmbli/CareerSherpa/.trae/rules/project_rules.md

 - **Goal**: To complete a three-step closed loop of (a) job description matching, (b) resume customization, and (c) interview key points generation, all achieved with minimal token consumption and stable, structured output.
 - **Scope**: The service is exclusively for the personal job search scenario.
 The MVP will not include a browser extension, a template library, or an automated application submission feature.

+# Danger Operation

+- **Reset Database**: Use `npx prisma migrate reset --force` will reset the database schema and data.
+This operation is **dangerous** and should only be performed in a controlled environment.
+Do ask for confirmation before executing.

 # Architectural Overview (MVP)

 1.  **Frontend/Backend**: Next.js 15 App Router + Tailwind CSS + shadcn/ui, deployed to Vercel.